OLC-Bioinformatics/ConFindr/README.md

 called `example-out` in your current working directory.
 Take a look at `confindr_report.csv` in that directory to see the ConFindr results, which will show the sample is contaminated.

-Important note: Under current default settings, ConFindr will call a lot of false positives if you input high depth (>100X) samples.
-If your samples are high depth, add `-bf 0.05` to your command - this will make it so that at least 5 percent of bases in a column have to support a call, as well as having at least 2 high quality bases.
-This will likely be changed to a default setting in a future version of ConFindr.

 ### Running ConFindr in a Python Script